TRON-US/btfs-webui/README.md

 > npm run storybook
 ```

-### Configure IPFS API CORS headers
+### Configure BTFS API CORS headers

-You must configure your IPFS API at http://127.0.0.1:5001  to allow [cross-origin (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests from your dev server at http://localhost:3000
+You must configure your BTFS API at http://127.0.0.1:5001  to allow [cross-origin (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) requests from your dev server at http://localhost:3000

 Similarly if you want to try out pre-release versions at https://webui.ipfs.io you need to add that as an allowed domain too.